 There is only one hotel worth staying in town and that is the Nynäs Havsbad.
 It’s simple with a pretty house and glorious view which you can gaze at from the hotel spa’s hot tub, while enjoying a glass of wine.

+Try and get a friend who lived in Stockholm to bring you a few tasty treats from Nynäshamn.
+It’s the next best thing to being there.
 If you can’t get all the way out to Nynäshamn, for a closer at Stockholm archipelago experience, head to Fjäderholmarna, a 25 minute boat ride from Stockholm.
+If you are in Stockholm, check out the best Design Stores in town.

 PIN IT LATER